-ALBANY, NEW YORK — The New York Association for Pupil Transportation is urging the Assembly Transportation Committee to report out all five school bus safety bills that will be on the committee’s agenda on Tuesday, June 5.
+ALBANY NY — The New York Association for Pupil Transportation is urging the Assembly Transportation Committee to report out all five school bus safety bills that will be on the committee’s agenda on Tuesday, June 5.

 “These bills have been under consideration for some time now and we are gratified that the Assembly is moving them forward at this time.
 Key among these are the Stop Arm Camera legislation and the Drug & Alcohol Testing legislation.
 These have been priorities of the school transportation community and we are pleased to see them advance like this,” noted Peter Mannella, Executive Director of the NYAPT.

 Below is a summary of the five bills that the Committee will address: